 In addition, understand that U.S. Passport holders may enter and stay in Taiwan up to 90 days without a visa.
 No extensions are permitted.
 For stays longer than 90 days, a Taiwan visa is required prior to traveling.
 Your U.S. passport must be valid throughout the intended length of stay and you must hold a confirmed return or onward air ticket.
 View more on how to prepare for your trip to Taiwan.

 4. Connect to a Local Guide

 Admittedly we conclude nearly every article with this important call to action.
 We’d be remiss not to.
 It doesn’t matter where outside of the continental U.S. you are traveling to (well, maybe aside from Canada) it is always a big benefit to connect to a local guide – someone that will not only help you learn more about the land and culture and to discover hidden gems, but someone who can help make sure you don’t take any literal and proverbial wrong turns.
 Taiwan is an incredible place, but with the contrasting city bustle and vast natural beauty (and wildlife) you will gain peace of mind with a local guide that knows that lay of the land (and roads) better than most.
-Download the app or learn more about how it works and feel free to message us on our social networks if you have any questions.
+Click here to view all the exciting Taiwan Tours.